What is the SR-79 Realignment Project?

 For Businesses, the SR 79 Realignment Project would expedite the movement of goods and services within the San Jacinto Valley.

 Everyone would benefit from improvements in traffic efficiency, safety, and roadway capacity.

-What is in the Recirculated Draft EIR/Supplemental EIS?
+What is in the Partially Recirculated Draft EIR/Supplemental Draft EIS?

-The Recirculated Draft EIR/Supplemental EIS would provide the results of the additional studies for traffic, land use, noise, as well as Section 4(f) effects.
+The Partially Recirculated Draft EIR/Supplemental Draft EIS would provide the results of the additional studies for traffic, land use, noise, community impacts, visual, cultural resources, air quality, cumulative impacts as well as Section 4(f) resources.

-Where can I see the Recirculated DEIR/Supplemental EIS?
+Where can I see the Partially Recirculated DEIR/Supplemental Draft EIS?